Restoring Dried-Out Markers Using Simple Vinegar Solutions

 Understanding Why Dry-Erase Markers Fail

-Interestingly, this issue isn't limited to inexpensive markers—even premium brands experience this problem, leading to unnecessary replacement costs for individuals and organizations alike.
-The environmental impact is also worth noting, as millions of plastic markers end up in landfills annually, many still containing significant amounts of unused ink.
+Interestingly, this issue is not limited to inexpensive or low-quality markers.
+Even premium brands from well-regarded manufacturers experience this problem, leading to unnecessary replacement costs for individuals, schools, and organizations alike.
+A teacher who goes through several sets of markers per semester, or a corporation that stocks conference rooms across multiple floors, can accumulate high recurring costs from markers that are discarded with ink still inside.
+The environmental impact compounds this economic concern, as millions of plastic markers end up in landfills annually, many still containing significant amounts of unused ink and non-biodegradable plastic casings that will persist in the environment for decades.

 The Science Behind the Vinegar Solution